-Abbreviation for compact disc.
-CD drives use optical technology to read data from CDs.
-CDs are read-only storage devices; you cannot write new data to a CD with standard CD drives.
+Abbreviation for compact disc read-only memory.
+CD-ROM drives use optical technology to read data from CDs.
+CDs are read-only storage devices; you cannot write new data to a CD with standard CD-ROM drives.

 COMn

 The device names for the first through fourth serial ports on your system are COM1, COM2, COM3, and COM4.
 The default interrupt for COM1 and COM3 is IRO4, and the default interrupt for COM2 and COM4 is IRO3.
 Therefore, you must be careful when configuring software that runs a serial device so that you don't create an interrupt conflict.